CAMP AND CLINIC POLICY

 § Actual costs of overtime for facility preparation (applies to weekend preparation)*

 § Gas for usage of vans (vans can only be used for on campus transportation)

 *These expenses will be billed through the Athletic Facilities Office directly to the camp/clinic

 a good rule of thumb is that if anyone is being compensated for their work with the camp or clinic then it is not a fundraiser and these policies apply regardless if you decided to donate a portion of the proceeds to your program’s alumni account.

 Athletic Training Coverage for Head Coaches Camps and Clinics

 As a part of being authorized to be able to hold head coaches’ camps and clinics at the University of Massachusetts, it is important to maintain a minimum standard of liability coverage in conjunction with these events.
 In addition, to the $3,000,000 liability certificate of insurance (which must be given to the Facilities Office prior to any camp/clinic being held regardless of the size of the event), a trainer must be hired by the camp/clinic under the following guidelines:

 Sports camps and clinics may also be held as a means of additional funding for sports programs.
 For a camp or clinic to be considered a “fundraiser”, 100% of all profits must go directly to the sports program.
 For these camps and clinics, it is permissible to use UMass logos and the camp may include UMass in its title.
+CORI/SORI checks are not required for UMass Coaches and student-athletes.
 All paperwork is the same.
 In addition, each camp participant must complete a liability waiver.